Tuition payments and all things money

 Account name: Board of Trustees of Beloit College

-For: student’s ID number (found on your bill) and name
+For: Student’s name and ID number (found on your bill)

 International transfers must include a swift address: CHASUS33